 Dr. Kelly Sassi

-Kelly Sassi (PhD, University of Michigan, 2008).
-Sassi is an assistant professor with a joint appointment—55% in the English department and 45% in the School of Education.
-She coordinates the English Education program, co-directs the Red River Valley Writing Project, and teaches courses in both English education and composition.
+Kelly Sassi (PhD, University of Michigan, 2008) is an Associate Professor with a joint appointment—55% in the English department and 45% in the School of Education.
+She serves as Director of the Red River Valley Writing Project and is on the national leadership team for the College, Career, and Community Writers Program.
+Sassi teaches courses in both English education and composition.
 Her research agenda focuses on social justice issues, including race in the classroom, fair practices in writing assessment, feminist research methodologies, pedagogical approaches to Native American literatures, multicultural field experiences, and the high school to college transition in writing.

-Sassi co-authored two books, Writing on Demand (2005) and A Student Guide to Writing on Demand (2006), with Anne Gere and Leila Christenbury.
-She has also published articles on anti-racist teaching practices (2008) and issues of plagiarism (2011) in English Journal with her collaborator, Ebony Elizabeth Thomas.
-Some of her forthcoming articles include mentorship as methodology in Qualitative Inquiry (January 2013), “warm demander” pedagogy in Urban Education, and immersive field experience in Multicultural Education.
+Sassi’s most recent publication is a chapter titled, “Bending the Arc of Writing Assessment Toward Social Justice: Enacting Culturally Responsive Professional Development at Standing Rock” in the book Writing Assessment, Social Justice, and Advancement of Opportunity (2018) edited by Mya Poe, Asao Inoue, and Norbert Elliott.
+Sassi has co-authored three books, Writing on Demand for the Common Core State Standards Assessments (2014) Writing on Demand: Best Practice and Strategies for Success (2005) and A Student Guide to Writing on Demand (2006), with Anne Gere and Leila Christenbury.
+She has also published on anti-racist teaching practices (2008) and issues of plagiarism (2011) in English Journal, mentorship as methodology in Qualitative Inquiry, “warm demander” pedagogy in Urban Education, and immersive field experience in Multicultural Education.